mcnulty/udidb/DESIGN.md

 debugging front-ends can be built.
-The engine provides representations of processes being debugged, _debuggees_, interfaces and support code to drop in operations to be performed on debuggees and a basic set of operations that can be performed on debuggees, agnostic of these operations are invoked by a user.
+The engine provides representations of processes being debugged, _debuggees_, interfaces and support code to drop in operations to be performed on debuggees and a basic set of operations that can be performed on debuggees, agnostic of how these operations are invoked by a user.

 The front-ends are responsible for controlling how operations are